PatrickCarreraJeri/Data-Analysis/README.md

 I analyze problems no one asked for.

 Current task:
-- Learn how to read data, display data :white_large_square:
+- Learn the basics (read, write, display data)
+- How to use AI models to predict
+- exploratory analysis
-- Statistical analysis on stock data :white_large_square:
+- Statistical analysis on stock data

-Future task
+Future tasks
-learn data-processing!
-ML projects
+Large scale project (?)